aiops/logsight-sdk-py/docs/source/quick_start/quick_start.rst

 Authenticate the client
 =======================

-To enable client authentication, access the PRIVATE_KEY environment variable (or enter the string directly as a value) and indicate your e-mail.
+To enable client authentication, set your PRIVATE_KEY and e-mail.

 .. code:: python